 Here’s a bit of information about this blog for you, in the form of FAQs.
-If you have a question that’s not addressed here, please e-mail me, and I’ll answer it posthaste.
+If you have a question that’s not addressed here, please e-mail me.

 Q: How is this stuff organized?
 How can I find what I want?

-A: First of all, this is a blog, so all of the most recent posts go up top.
-Each job posting gets tagged with keywords that you can use to search, or you can use the search box for keywords.
+A: The most recent posting appears at the top of the page.
+Each job posting gets tagged with keywords that you can use to search, or you can use the search box.
 The quick and dirty trick to searching: I always tag the state/geographical region of every job’s location, whether it’s permanent or temporary, what kind of institution it’s in, and years of experience required (except for internships).

 Q: Who are you and why are you doing this?